 - whether reliance can be placed on Reserve Activity Assessments undertaken by PWS to avoid further assessment;

-- when conditions should be imposed to ensure a proposal is carried out in a way that will not significantly impact on wilderness and other protected values.
+- when the Minister should specify the manner in which a proposal is to be carried out so that it will not significantly impact on wilderness and other protected values; and

 The case will explore critical issues about the operation of national environmental laws, the level of scrutiny expected for developments in our wild places, and the responsibilities of the Federal Minister in assessing proposals that put internationally-recognised wilderness values at risk.

 EDO Tasmania is also representing TWS, the Tasmanian National Parks Association and two others in Wild Drake’s appeal against the Central Highland Council’s refusal of a planning permit for the development.
 For more information about that appeal, click here.

 Care about Tasmania’s wilderness?
 Make a tax-deductible donation to support our involvement in this case and other work to protect Tasmania’s national parks and reserves.